 Visibility and activation bring traffic.
 But only a well-structured website converts visitors into leads.

-Clear entry pages for each use case
+Clear entry pages per use case

 Offer multiple contact points